 Roger Cyffyn (17th Century, arr Borrow)

 Suffice to say, then, that mine is not an exercise in dryly cataloguing sites for the benefit of future generations - as much as I might try I haven't yet been able to embrace altruism to that extent - but rather an attempt to try and reconcile why I am so incredibly moved by these constructions of stone and/or earth representing a time when everything was, by all accounts, literally a matter of life and death.
-Yeah, just as an empty house appears to retain echoes of past humanity... the raw emotion that apparently sets us apart as a species... so does the stone circle, the chambered cairn, the long barrow and the mountain top funerary cairn.
+Yeah, just as an empty house appears to retain echoes of past humanity... an illusion, perhaps, but symptomatic of the consciousness that apparently sets us apart as a species by 'locking us out of the forest'... so does the stone circle, the chambered cairn, the long barrow and the mountain top funerary cairn.
 We may be only able to make an (hopefully educated) guess as to what forms the human interaction may have taken - but clearly it mattered.
 A lot.

-I make no special claim for my contributions, particularly since the majority of my earlier images are (variable quality) scans of archive prints.... and my opinions are, well... those of an enthusiastic amateur with a bog-standard 'comprehensive' education.
-Consequently I'd recommend visitors to TMA refrain from taking my - or anyone else's - word for anything.
+I make no claims for my contributions except to state that I've done my best to relate what I've seen.
+Enjoying the moment always takes precedent.
+The majority of my earlier images are (variable quality) scans of archive prints taken back in the days when photography was, well, 'photography', the others idiosyncratic digital attempts to capture the impossible.... 'mood', a sense of vibe ... without that false post production manipulation.
+I'd like to think some of them convey something of what I've felt.
+Likewise my opinions are those of an enthusiastic amateur lacking further state education.
 If you like what you see, why thank you!
-But please go see for yourself and post what you saw, relate what you think, share what you experienced... that is the greatest compliment you can accord me.
-Yeah, make up your own mind and do your own thing and help keep the facists, authoritarians and religious freaks from the door.
-As the great Ian Dury once said, 'Be inspired, be inspiring, be magnificent!' ... and thus the circle turns in on itself to go round again, as upon the great slabs at Bru na Boinne....
+But please go see for yourself, make up your own mind, relate what you think, share what you experienced... do your own thing, so helping to keep the facists, communists, authoritarians and the dark shadow of organised religion from the door.
+As the great Ian Dury once said, 'Be inspired, be inspiring, be magnificent!' ... and thus the circle turns in on itself to go round again, as upon the great kerb stones at Bru na Boinne....

 However... let's not get carried away.
 Steady now.
-In a society where computer generated fantasy is all too prevalent please be aware that reaching some of the more remote upland sites in the British Isles can be potentially dangerous, even life threatening, for the unprepared... or arrogant.
+In a society where computer generated fantasy is all too prevalent, where many people seem - to me - unable to even walk down the street without plugging into the 'matrix' machine, please be aware that reaching some of the more remote upland sites in the British Isles can be potentially dangerous, even life threatening, for the unprepared... or arrogant.
 Treat the landscape and weather with the respect they deserve (take map, compass, waterproofs etc) and you hopefully won't go far wrong.
 If in doubt, pop a question in the Forum.
 That's why Mr Cope puts up the readies to run TMA....
 Thank you Julian.

-So cheers... to Mr Cope for being his inspirational, confrontational self, showing that field archaeology can be FUN! - hey, who'd have thought it? ...to my sister (Mam Cymru) for using her wondrous female 'macro' vision to help me see the detail throughout an ongoing re-exploration of the South Walian uplands, albeit upon dodgy ankles, knees etc... to my own mam for insisting 'young men should have adventures'.... and my Dad for unwittingly inspiring a profound love of high places.
+So cheers... to Mr Cope for being his inspirational, confrontational self, showing that field archaeology can be FUN! - hey, who'd have thought it? ...to my sister (the wondrous Mam Cymru) for using her female 'macro' vision to help me see the detail throughout an ongoing re-exploration of the South Walian uplands, albeit upon dodgy ankles, knees etc... to my own mam for insisting 'young men should have adventures' (that was a while back, now!).... and my Dad for unwittingly inspiring a profound love of high places.
 Oh, and to Aubrey Burl for those pioneering guides BC....
 'Before Cope'.

 For what it's worth some of my other inspirational people are: